FIRST-Tech-Challenge/ftcdocs/docs/source/contrib/tutorials/make_rst/creating_rst/creating-rst.rst

   this isn't likely something a document contributor should need to edit (other than possibly adding content if you feel the need) but please work with an administrator to coordinate any updates to the HTML site templates.

-:octicon:`file-directory;1em;sd-text-info` *tutorial*
-  The *tutorial* folder is *NOT* a special folder, this is simply a content folder for the rST-Primer tutorial.
-All content must be within a content folder of some kind, and the content folde are the primary way to organize content.
-The folder structure is also used by the HTML formatter to list files on the HTML site.
-More about this later.

 :octicon:`file;1em;sd-text-info` *conf.py*
   The **conf.py** file is a special file for sphinx that defines all of the